nuxeo/doc.nuxeo.com-content/src/admindoc/nuxeo-shell.md

 A Shell feature is providing Shell configuration such as namespaces, commands, completors, etc. To extend the capabilities of the Shell you can register a new feature which will install the new capabilities into the Shell at boot time.

-The Shell can be extended wither by modifying the Nuxeo Shell JAR either by adding on the classpath JARs containing additional Nuxeo Shell features.
+The Shell can be extended either by modifying the Nuxeo Shell JAR or by adding on the classpath JARs containing additional Nuxeo Shell features.

 See [Extending the Shell]({{page space='nxdoc710' page='extending-the-shell'}}) section for more details.